Boredom Busters: Why Being Bored with Life Can Be Good

 My Life is Boring: Problems with Excessive Boredom

 While there are many pros to being bored with life, it’s a boredom buster to think it’s always good.
 A total lack of stimulation or prolonged under-stimulation can become detrimental.
 When boredom is excessive, autistic individuals may engage in risky behaviors to generate stimulation.
-This could include impulsive decisions, self-harm, substance abuse, risky sexual behavior, or petty crimes.
-Boredom can also lead to unhealthy habits like compulsive gaming, gambling, or addiction to pornography.

 Specifically, research shows that adolescents and adults on the spectrum are more likely to engage in unhealthy coping behaviors when excessively bored with life.
 A study in Sweden found autistic teens were seven times more likely to develop substance abuse problems if they lacked recreational activities and reported being bored.

-Polls of autistic adults have reported boredom is one of the most common triggers for their anxiety and depression.
+Polls of autistic adults have reported boredom as one of the most common triggers for their anxiety and depression.
 Kids may manifest anxiety from boredom as tantrums or emotional meltdowns.
-Monitoring mental health is important if bored states become the norm, not the exception.
-Professional help may be needed to help with boredom busters and address underlying issues.

-Boredom Busters Recap: Achieving Balance Is Key
+Boredom Busters Recap: Achieving Balance Is Key to Overcome Feelings of Being Bored

 So how can autistic individuals and their supporters find balance when it comes to being bored with life?
 Luckily, there are many ways to overcome boredom busters and stay stimulated.

 Utilize special interests by exploring new facets or educational resources.
-Seek out mentally stimulating hobbies that provide focus like puzzles, reading or crafting.
+Seek out mentally stimulating hobbies that provide focus like puzzles, reading, or crafting.
 Develop schedules and routines to add satisfying structure to days.
 Socialize in comfortable settings like online autistic communities.
 Ask for help proposing activities or outings.

 If you are saying, my life is boring, then a top boredom busters is in your power.If boredom becomes overwhelming, seek therapy or counseling to build coping skills and address underlying issues like depression.
 With the right strategies, autistic people can harness the advantages of boredom while avoiding its pitfalls.

 I have my own experience with boredom.
 Truthfully, being bored out of your mind for so long can be dangerous, as it can slowly destroy you psychologically.
-Everyone needs excitement, because what’s the point of being alive if you never feel alive?
-But this isn’t to say being bored with life can’t be helpful.

 Just look at the Steve Jobs quote: “I’m a big believer in boredom.
 Boredom allows one to indulge in curiosity, and out of curiosity comes everything.”